yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 ## Research Experience
 ### 📊 Automatic Evaluation Framework for Language Generation using LLMs [August 2023 - Present]
-- **University of Texas, Dallas**: Proposed a 2-stage evaluation framework with a group of LLMs like Llama 2, GPT-4, Falcon, etc., for automatic evaluation of NLG.
+- **Microsoft Research India**: Proposed a 2-stage evaluation framework with a group of LLMs like Llama 2, GPT-4, Falcon, etc., for automatic evaluation of NLG.
 The proposed framework is a zero-shot solution, which can be the next SOTA and correlate better with human evaluation.

 ### 📑 Event Extraction using Large Language Models [October 2023 - Present]
 - **University of Texas, Dallas**: Leading a research project focusing on document-level event extraction with Large Language Models.